 Morrison School Student Council is an organization conducted by students and supervised by adults.
 The purpose of the student council is to give students an opportunity to develop leadership by organizing and carrying out school activities and service projects.
 In addition to planning events that contribute to school spirit and community welfare, the student council is the voice of the student body.
 They help share student ideas, interests and concerns with the school wide community.
 Any student that is interested in leadership, organizational behavior, event planning or becoming more involved in the school are welcome to become involved.
 A few of the projects that Morrison School Student Council plan and facilitate include: participation in the Bristol City Christmas Parade, Prom, Spring Fling, holiday celebrations and costume contests and community service projects.

 The Morrison School Yearbook Club is a student centered organization that produces the Morrison School's annual yearbook.
 Every year, club members work together to photograph important and fun school events, design a creative layout, and as a result, produce a memorable record of the school year for students and their families.
 Club members are fully in charge of both the photography and design of the yearbook, which gives them a wonderful opportunity to express their creativity while developing a product that will become a valued keepsake for the entire student body.
 The Yearbook Club meets weekly throughout the school year.

 GROOV3 is sometimes offered as an after school activity to students in grades 6-12.
 GROOV3 is more than just a dance class!
-The mission is to inspire, change and build a global community through the power of dance, supporting the idea that dance should be accessible to all.
+The mission is to inspire, change and build community through the power of dance, supporting the idea that dance should be accessible to all.
 Students actively build these connections because they will learn how the potent benefits of dance can change individuals, communities, and in fact the world.